These 5 states have less than 10% of ICU beds left as Covid-19 overwhelms hospitals - Local News 8

 In Florida’s 15 largest school districts, at least 21,869 students and 4,481 employees have tested positive for Covid-19 since the start of school, according to a CNN analysis.

-At least another 45,024 students and staff members have been quarantined or put on “stay home” directives due to possible exposure to Covid-19.
+At least an additional 45,024 students and staff members have been quarantined or put on “stay home” directives due to possible exposure to Covid-19.
 That’s an increase of 62% since CNN’s last update on Thursday afternoon.

 In Texas, after just the first two weeks of school in the Fort Worth Independent School District, more than 3,000 students have been quarantined due to close contact with individuals who tested positive for Covid-19.